 Cinder/ Scoria Cone Volcanoes: These are the most common and smallest type of volcanoes.
 Paricutin and Cerro Negro are cinder cones.

 Shield Volcanoes: Shield volcanoes typically cause the rapid flow of liquid lava.
-Manua Loa and Mount Kilauea are a shield volcano.
+Manua Loa and Mount Kilauea are a shield volcanoes.

-Composite Volcanoes/ Stratovolcanoes: These types of volcanoes are considered the most destructive and dangerous due to their explosive nature.
+Composite Volcanoes/ Stratovolcanoes: These types of volcanoes are considered to be the most destructive and dangerous due to their explosive nature.
 The volcano is formed by underground ducts and channels of ash, lava, and melted snow.
 At the time of an explosion, any of the side ducts can act as a point of release as well as the main cone at the summit.
 Stratovolcanoes behave a lot like a bottle of soda that has been vigorously shaken up right before opening it.
 Mount St. Helens and Mount Fiji are stratovolcanoes.

 Caldera: A caldera is a depression that forms at the center of a volcano after a significant eruption has occurred.
 When the mouth of the volcano finishes erupting, it collapses slowly into itself and forms a caldera.
 A famous caldera is Yellowstone.

 Volcanic Explosivity Index (VEI): Volcanoes are measured with the Volcanic Explosivity Index.
 The VEI is a scale that estimates what the force of a volcano’s eruption is based on the height of the cloud produced upon eruption, how long the eruption lasts, and how much ash is produced.
 Scientists use historical data, science, archeological evidence, and/or qualitative observations to examine this information.
 The scale goes from 0 (non-explosive eruptions) to 8 (supervolcanoes).
 The last known VEI-8 volcano happened around 26,500 years ago in New Zealand.
 For more information on the scale of eruptions and their rate of occurrence, check out this PDF that the USGS put together.

 Volcano advisory: The USGS issues volcano advisories when a specific volcano is showing new signs of activity, abnormal to what has been recorded.